 While Hawaii was hardly among the best states to flip houses based on the previous factors, here it’s in the top destinations for finding properties to flip.
 Hawaii has one realtor per 173 people, which is excellent.
 The state also has a high listing and selling price, and soaring average home value.
 Still, Zillow predicts that the home value index in this state will significantly drop.
 So, it’s still questionable whether Hawaii deserves a place among the best places to flip houses.

 Washington is an excellent destination for finding houses to flip when it comes to expected house value change and turnover time.
-Nebraska is another obvious pick with its average time on the market of only 54 days.
-Given that the standard contract closing time is about 35 days, houses in Nebraska sell, on average, in less than 20 days.
+D.C. is another obvious pick with its average time on the market of only 72 days.
 Massachusetts is another state not to overlook as it’s in the top five destinations in several categories.

 Florida outperforms most states by the number of realtors, while its other rankings are average.
 If you want to invest in this state, Tampa is among the best places to flip houses in Florida.